Syllabus of Basic Education

 Sample Examination Questions

-Copies of recent past exams for Exams 3L and 5-9 with sample answers are available at no charge in the "Past Exams and Pass Marks" section of the CAS Web Site.
+Copies of recent past exams for Exams 5-9 with sample answers are available at no charge in the "Past Exams and Pass Marks" section of the CAS website.
 Sample essay answers are actual responses that received credit and are illustrative of successful answers, although they may not be considered perfect answers.

-Exams 3L and 5-9 will be posted in the "Exams" section of the CAS Web Site approximately one week after these examinations have been administered.
+Exams LC, ST, S, and 5-9 will be posted in the "Exams" section of the CAS website approximately one week after these examinations have been administered.
 They will include a preliminary list of multiple-choice answers.
-Sample essay answers and final multiple-choice answers will be posted at the end of July for April-May Examinations and at the end of January for October Examinations.
+Sample essay answers and final multiple-choice answers will be posted at the end of July for April Examinations and at the end of January for October Examinations.

 In referring to a published prior examination, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
 Candidates may also expect future examinations to vary somewhat as to the proportions of question styles and subjects.
 New forms of questions may appear from time to time, and the total number of questions may vary from one exam sitting to the next.